yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at sfvermeulen@gmail.com

 ## <a id="release-notes"></a>Release Notes

+3.2
+- Added the concept of "Commands" and "Signals".
+See documentation for details.
+- Fixed validation for decorator scenes that open decorator scenes.
+- Changed to be more strict when using a combination of differents kinds of ToSingle<>, since there should only be one way to create the singleton.
+- Added ToSingleFactory bind method, for cases where you have complex construction requirements and don't want to use ToSingleMethod
+- Changed the way scene decorators work slightly.
+It now groups decorated scenes into their own game object parent
+- Removed the InjectFullScene flag on SceneCompositionRoot.
+Now always injects on the full scene.
+- Renamed AllowNullBindings to IsValidating so it can be used for other kinds of validation-only logic
+- Renamed BinderUntyped to UntypedBinder and BinderGeneric to GenericBinder
+- Changed to assert if the same installer is installed twice.
+Before, it used to just skip the second call to Install<>.
+This seems better because in theory you might want to call the same installer multiple times with different arguments, so it doesn't make sense to assume that you want to skip subsequent calls to Install<>.
+- Added the ability to install MonoInstaller's directly from inside other installers.
+In this case it tries to load a prefab from the resources directory before giving up.
+- Added some better error output in a few places
+- Fixed some iOS AOT issues
+- Added BindFacade<> method to DiContainer, to allow creating nested containers without needing to use a factory.

+3.1
+- Changes related to upgrading to Unity 5.3
+- Fixed again to make zero heap allocations per frame

 3.0
 - Added much better support for nested containers.
 It now works more closely to what you might expect:  Any parent dependencies are always inherited in sub-containers, even for optional injectables.
 Also removed BindScope and FallbackContainer since these were really just workarounds for this feature missing.
 Also added [InjectLocal] attribute for cases where you want to inject dependencies only from the local container.